AmmarCodeScript/Backend/projekt1/README.md

 The catchwords for the page are: Breastfeeding.
 ![](../images/p1-img6.png)
 ## 7. Upload image:
-- Only pictures with me are uploaded here, png and jpeg format to the server. then you can click on the link to see all the images that are loaded in the server.
+- Images are uploaded here with jpg, png and jpeg to the server. then you can click on the link to see all the images that are loaded in the server.
 ![](../images/p1-img7.png)
 ## 8. Visitor counter:
 - Here, the total number of visits to a page in a file is loaded.